 Need Additional Programs?

 For a complete list of low-cost, high-quality spay/neuter clinics, simply google “low cost spay neuter clinic Indiana“.
 Indiana is fortunate to have nearly a dozen of these non-profit clinics, along with several private-practice clinics with discounted services, all dedicated to preventing pet overpopulation.
+You can see a list of animal resources by county here.

 Live near the state line?
 Replace “Indiana” with the state of your choice and you’ll find more low-cost, high-quality clinics.